CapeFlyer: Route

-The CapeFLYER utilizes the MBTA Middleborough/Lakeville Line from Boston's South Station to Middleborough and continues to Hyannis via the Cape Cod Canal Railroad Bridge and the Cape Main Line, a state-owned rail corridor.
+The CapeFLYER utilizes the Middleborough Main Line from Boston's South Station to Middleborough and continues to Hyannis via the Cape Cod Canal Railroad Bridge and the Cape Main Line, a state-owned rail corridor.
 The corridor is also used for freight by the Massachusetts Coastal Railroad, and heritage service provided by the Cape Cod Central Railroad.

 Scheduled travel time between Boston and Hyannis, a distance of 78 miles, is about 2 hours and 20 minutes.
 The relatively slow running time is due to the track conditions between Buzzards Bay and Hyannis, which limits the speed of passenger trains on the Cape to 30 miles per hour.
 Extensive track rehabilitation was completed in early 2013, resulting in faster operating speeds between Middleborough and Buzzards Bay.

 The Cape Cod Canal separates Cape Cod from the mainland and only two highway bridges cross it, the Sagamore and Bourne Bridges.
 Plans for a third highway bridge have stalled.
 Severe traffic jams are common at peak periods.
 The CapeFlyer, by crossing the canal over a separate railroad bridge, avoids this congestion.